help-me-mom/ng-mocks/README.md

 <app-footer></app-footer>
 ```

-This means that our base component depends on:
+This means that our base component depends on the next child components and declarations:
 `AppHeaderComponent`,
 `AppSearchComponent`,
 `AppBodyComponent`,